Top Tips for Creating Conversion-Increasing Content

 To see a prime example of how power words are used, all you need to do is head over to the Apple website.
 On their homepage, you’ll find simple sentences that are full of power words that grab your attention.

-Because imagery is such an important part of creating content, there are plenty of examples to be found all over the internet and you should see visuals in pretty much every article or post you read.
+Because imagery is such an important part of creating content, there are plenty of examples to be found all over the internet.
+You should see visuals in pretty much every article or post you read.
 However, one of the best examples of using visuals comes from National Geographic.

-Check out this article of villagers in Georgia who are climbing massive trees to harvest the cones for seeds in the hope of selling them for Christmas trees.
+This article is about villagers in Georgia who are climbing massive trees to harvest the cones for seeds in the hope of selling them for Christmas trees.
 The article starts straight away with a video giving the reader a brief summary of the article and all the information they need.

-The headlines you use in your content is one of the most important things to consider since it will be the first thing your readers and followers will see and will determine whether or not a user is going to click on your content post.
+The headlines you use in your content is one of the most important things to consider.
+It will be the first thing your readers and followers will see and will determine whether or not a user is going to click on your content post.

-You want something that stands out from the crowd describes your content without giving too much away and is simply irresistible.
-There is a tonne of headline writing techniques you can use for creating headlines, depending on your industry and business, but you can find a lot of tips using websites like Grammar Check.
+You want something that stands out from the crowd.
+Describe your content without giving too much away and is simply irresistible.
+There is a tonne of headline writing techniques you can use for creating headlines.
+Depending on your industry and business, you can find a lot of tips using websites like Grammar Check.

 Jon Morrow once wrote a headline entitled ‘How to Quit Your Job, Move to Paradise And Get Paid to Change the World’.
-The article was featured on Problogger, and although the claims are outlandish and, to many, seem ridiculous, the article is one that many people won’t be able to resist.
+The article was featured on Problogger.
+Although the claims are outlandish and, to many, seem ridiculous, the article is one that many people won’t be able to resist.